Maya Bankovic

 Maya Bankovic (born December 15, 1984) is a Canadian cinematographer.
-She is most noted for her work on the 2020 film Akilla's Escape, for which she won the Canadian Screen Award for Best Cinematography at the 9th Canadian Screen Awards in 2021.
+She is most noted for her work on the 2024 film Ordinary Angels and the 2020 film Akilla's Escape.
+For the latter film, she won the Canadian Screen Award for Best Cinematography at the 9th Canadian Screen Awards in 2021.

 She has received several prior CSA nominations for her work in television, receiving three nods for Best Photography in a Comedy Program or Series for Workin' Moms and two nods for Best Photography in a Documentary Program or Series for her work on In the Making.
 She won the award in the latter category at the 8th Canadian Screen Awards in 2020.